magnetikonline/macos-multipass-docker/README.md

 - Create new virtual machine using Ubuntu `20.04`.
 - Configure VM using `cloud-init-docker.yaml` - which will install and configure Docker dependencies.
-- Create a local directory mount (`path/to/projects`) within the VM using [sshfs](https://github.com/libfuse/sshfs) back to the macOS _host_.
+- Stop the instance in order to create a mount to (`path/to/projects`) within the VM _guest_ back to the macOS _host_.
 This is important for `Dockerfile` operations such as [`ADD`](https://docs.docker.com/engine/reference/builder/#add) - ensuring Docker Engine within the VM guest can successfully map files stored within the macOS host filesystem.
+	- **Note:** using `multipass mount --type native` to create a native QEMU host mount, rather than the (slower) default of [SSHFS](https://github.com/libfuse/sshfs).

 Overview of [`cloud-init-docker.yaml`](cloud-init-docker.yaml) tasks: